WillOram/AzureAD-incident-response/README.md

 PS> Get-FederatedOrganizationIdentifier -IncludeExtendedDomainInfo  | Format-List PS> Get-FederatedOrganizationIdentifier -IncludeExtendedDomainInfo | select-object -expandproperty Domains

-### Commands to manually service principals with credentials
+### Commands to manually audit service principals

+* CISA Sparrow script provides the best data for this
+* Audit the creation and use of credentials for service principal.
+* Review the permissions assigned to service principles.
+* Audit the assignment of credentials to applications that allow non-interactive sign-in by the application and permissions for the Microsoft Graph API.
+* Look for unusual application usage, such as use of dormant applications.

+#### Review service principals with credentials

 PS> Get-AzureADServicePrincipal
 PS> Get-AzureADServicePrincipal -all $true | Where-Object{$\_.KeyCredentials -ne $null} | Select *
 PS> Get-AzureADServicePrincipal -all $true | Where-Object{$\_.PasswordCredentials -ne $null} | Select *

-### Commands to manually search for service principals with credentials and risky permissions
+#### Review service principals with credentials and risky permissions

 See scripts output in Sparrow and CRT tool.